MaverikMinett/Agape-Typescript/ts/object/README.md

 the provided data.
 Properties which have been decoratored with `@coerce` will also be inflated to allow for deserialization of nested objects.

+`unveil( object )`

+Returns a psuedo-object which contains the current state of all enumerable data properties on the original.
+This is useful for inspecting objects which utilize property decorators or inherit properties through the prototype chain.

 ## Types

 `Class`